sangeethsanthosh-git/Cartoonizer/README.md

-# Cartoon
+# Cartoonizer
 * This project refers to cartoonize a normal image or video
-* In this video can be upload upto 30sec in any size upto 100mb .there is a gpu version for doing the process faster but every device didnot contain a gpu so this project is fully capable of cpu acceleration so no bother about gpu.
+* In this video can be upload upto 60sec(1 MIN) in any size upto 100mb .there is a gpu version for doing the process faster but every device doesn't contain a gpu so this project is fully capable of cpu acceleration so don't bother about gpu.
-* Also image can be cartoonize within sec but video convertion an take upto 1.5 to 3 min because of frame per frame cartoonzing
+* Also image can be cartoonize within sec but video convertion an take upto 1.5 to 3 min because of frame per frame cartoonzing or unit processing.

 ## 📸 Project Preview

 Below are sample screenshots of the application:

-### 🖼️ Input Image
+### 🖼️ UI Input Image
 ![Input](assets/input.png)

 ### 🎨 Cartoonized Output